- This event has passed.

 5 September @ 8:00 pm - 6 September @ 1:00 am£39.50

-Ghost Hunt Guildhall Leicester.
-The Guildhall dates back to medieval times and would have been a building of importance during the time of Richard III.
+The Guildhall dates back to medieval times.
+It was the meeting place for the Guild of Corpus Christi from 1393, a select group of influential businessmen.
+It would have been a building of great importance during the reign of Richard III.

 Ghost Hunt Guildhall Leicester - past events